plforacle/database/olvm-train-oci/network-storage-vm/network-storage-vm.md

 4. Switch to the terminal within the VNC session.
 Make sure you are on the olvm instance.

-5. Download the OVA template to olkvm01
+5. Download the OVA template to olkvm01 (This file is large and may take several minutes to download.)
     ```bash
     <copy>ssh olkvm01 "curl -L https://yum.oracle.com/templates/OracleLinux/OL9/u5/x86_64/OL9U5_x86_64-olvm-b253.ova -o /tmp/ol95.ova"</copy>
     ```